EliLillyCo/pytest-wdl/docs/source/manual.md

 The available keys for configuring file inputs/outputs are:

-* name: Filename to use when localizing the file; when none of {url, path, contents} are defined, `name` is also used to search for the data file within the tests directory, using the same directory structure defined by the [datadir-ng](https://pypi.org/project/pytest-datadir-ng/) fixture.
+* `name`: Filename to use when localizing the file; when none of `url`, `path`, or `contents` are defined, `name` is also used to search for the data file within the tests directory, using the same directory structure defined by the [datadir-ng](https://pypi.org/project/pytest-datadir-ng/) fixture.
-* path: The local path to the file.
+* `path`: The local path to the file.
 If the path does not already exist, the file will be localized to this path.
 Typically, this is defined as a relative path that will be prefixed with the [cache directory](#cache) path.
 Environment variables can be used to enable the user to configure an environment-specific path.
-* env: The name of an environment variable in which to look up the local path of the file.
+* `env`: The name of an environment variable in which to look up the local path of the file.
-* url: A URL that can be resolved by [urllib](https://docs.python.org/3/library/urllib.html).
+* `url`: A URL that can be resolved by [urllib](https://docs.python.org/3/library/urllib.html).
-    * http_headers: Optional dict mapping header names to values.
+    * `http_headers`: Optional dict mapping header names to values.
 These headers are used for file download requests.
-Keys are header names and values are either strings (environment variable name) or dict with the following keys:
+Keys are header names and values are either strings (environment variable name) or mappings with the following keys:
-        * env: The name of an environment variable in which to look up the header value.
+        * `env`: The name of an environment variable in which to look up the header value.
-        * value: The header value; only used if an environment variable is not specified or is unset.
+        * `value`: The header value; only used if an environment variable is not specified or is unset.
-* contents: The contents of the file, specified as a string.
+* `contents`: The contents of the file, specified as a string.
 The file is written to `path` the first time it is requested.

 In addition, the following keys are recognized for output files only:

-* type: The file type.
+* `type`: The file type.
 This is optional and only needs to be provided for certain types of files that are handled specially for the sake of comparison.
-* allowed\_diff\_lines: Optional and only used for outputs comparison.
+* `allowed_diff_lines`: Optional and only used for outputs comparison.
 If '0' or not specified, it is assumed that the expected and actual outputs are identical.

 #### Data Types